Hrabal/TemPy/README.md

 page[1][0](A(href='www.bar.com'))  # calling the tag
 page[1][0].append(A(href='www.baz.com'))  # using the API
-link = Link().append_to(page.body) # access the body as if it's a page attribute link.attr(href='www.python.org')(This is a link to Python) # Add attributes and content to already placed tags
+link = Link().append_to(page.body) # access the body as if it's a page attribute link.attr(href='www.python.org')('This is a link to Python') # Add attributes and content to already placed tags

 page.render()
 >>> <html>